MaciekTalaska/dpghs/README.md

 - `w words` (password length) - how long (in words) generated password should be
 - `p password count` - how many passwords to generate

-Example of Usage:
+Example of usage:

-`dpghs -l pl -w 6 -p 3` - generate 3 passwords, each consisting of 6 words.
-Words will be taken from diceware list for Polish language.
+`dpghs -l pl -w 6 -p 3`  - generates 3 passwords, each containing 6 wors.
+Polish diceware list is used as source of words.

+`dpghs -w 5 -l en -p 1` - generates single password consisting of 5 words.
+English diceware list is used as source of words.

 ## Diceware lists